MPAS-Dev/compass/latest/_sources/users_guide/config_files.rst.txt

 .. code-block:: cfg

+    # This file contains some common config options you might want to set

+    # The paths section describes paths to databases and shared compass environments
     [paths]

-    mpas_model = .

-    # The root to a location where the mesh_database, initial_condition_database,
+    # the relative or absolute path to the root of a branch where the MPAS
-    # and bathymetry_database for MPAS-Ocean will be cached
+    # component has been built
+    mpas_mode = .

+    # A root directory where MPAS standalone data can be found
-    ocean_database_root = /home/xylar/data/mpas/mpas_standalonedata/mpas-ocean
+    database_root = /home/xylar/data/mpas/mpas_standalonedata/mpas-ocean

-    # The root to a location where the mesh_database and initial_condition_database
-    # for MALI will be cached
-    landice_database_root = /home/xylar/data/mpas/mpas_standalonedata/mpas-albany-landice

     # The parallel section describes options related to running tests in parallel
     [parallel]